Thank you for visiting the LC IRB policies page. Please use the link below to access the policy and procedure manual.

 - Fabrication, falsification or other misrepresentation of data; plagiarism in the course of the research process (including proposal and dissemination processes); and violations of human subjects protection policies.

-- Conducting research under the auspices of and/or in affiliation with Lynchburg College without gaining approval for the research project (including exempt review status approval) from the IRB committee.
+- Conducting research under the auspices of and/or in affiliation with University of Lynchburg without gaining approval for the research project (including exempt review status approval) from the IRB committee.

 This is not an exhaustive list of potential infractions of the policy on research integrity and misconduct.